Google review, Brooklyn LettersBrooklyn Letters

 SPEECH LANGUAGE THERAPISTS PATHOLOGISTS

-Jessica’s breadth of experience allows her to succeed in treating several other areas across the field of speech-language therapy.
-As a speech-language pathologist who has worked with individuals in preschool, elementary school, middle school, high school and life skills programs, Jessica excels at working with students on their pragmatic language/social skills (i.e., for individuals on the Autism spectrum), attention abilities (i.e, individuals with ADD/ADHD or Executive Function Disorder), and other language-learning disabilities .
-Because Jessica also holds a certification in Teaching English to Speakers of Other Languages (TESOL), she is an ideal educator for students and families across multilingual backgrounds.
+Jessica’s breadth of professional experience allows her clients with a variety of needs to succeed in achieving their goals.
+As a speech-language pathologist who has worked with individuals in preschool, elementary school, middle school, high school and life skills programs, Jessica excels at creating and executing individualized treatment plans for students that address the following areas: articulation therapy (speech sounds), pragmatic language/social skills (for individuals on the Autism spectrum), attention abilities (for individuals with ADHD or Executive Function Disorder), skills to address Central Auditory Processing Disorders, and fluency therapy (for individuals who stutter).

-Additionally, Jessica has been teaching SAT reading, writing, and math to high school students for over a decade, through various programs as well as privately and remotely across Long Island.
-Because of Jessica’s unique skill set as both a speech-language pathologist and an SAT instructor, Jessica is uniquely qualified to teach executive functioning skills (i.e., planning, organizing, time management, study skills, attention abilities) so that stuedents can achieve their future educational endeavors.
-Jessica herself scored in the 99th percentile for the SATs, allowing her to attend the University of Pittsburgh on a Full Tuition Honors College Scholarship, from which she graduated with a Bachelor of Arts summa cum laude (with highest distinction) and Phi Beta Kappa (top 2% of the university).
+Uniquely, Jessica has also been teaching high school students for the SAT exam in reading, writing, and math for over a decade.
+Because of Jessica’s rare skill set as both a speech-language pathologist and an SAT instructor, Jessica is uniquely qualified to teach executive functioning skills (i.e., planning, organizing, time management, study skills, focusing), so that students can achieve their future educational endeavors.

-Fun facts about Jessica: Jessica and her family toured 28 colleges before deciding to attend the University of Pittsburgh (Hail to Pitt!)
-When at Pitt, she studied abroad in Rome, which entailed eating pizza three to four times daily.
-A lifelong Italophile and Francophile, Jessica graduated with degrees in French and Italian Languages and Literatures.
-When she’s not teaching, Jessica can be found trying to locate New York’s closest replica of her Nonna’s pizza, while plotting her next transatlantic flight.
+Fun facts about Jessica: A lifelong Italophile and Francophile, Jessica graduated Summa Cum Laude and Phi Beta Kappa (top 2 percent of her undergraduate university’s class) with degrees in French and Italian Languages and Literatures.
+When she’s not working, Jessica can be found trying to locate New York’s closest replica of her Nonna’s pizza, while plotting her next transatlantic flight.

 TYPES OF SERVICES: Individual therapy, group

-EXPERTISE: Phonological awareness/phonemic awareness, phonics, fluency, vocabulary, reading/decoding, reading comprehension, literacy development, Executive Functioning, ADD/ADHD, SAT (reading, writing, and math)
+EXPERTISE: Phonological awareness/phonemic awareness, reading comprehension, articulation therapy, ADHD, Autism/social skills, SAT (reading, writing, and math)

 Annie Rose